cunhapaulo/marpstyle/README.md

 # MARP Themes - `marpstyle` ![](https://camo.githubusercontent.com/83d3746e5881c1867665223424263d8e604df233d0a11aae0813e0414d433943/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c6963656e73652d4d49542d626c75652e737667)

-Marp Themes was created with beauty and simplicity as its main concerns, while taking functionality into account. <br> This set of styles (themes) was designed primarily with simplicity and beauty as first-class prerequisites.
-Back in 2021, when the first plato.css theme was ready, I decided to share it here on Github. <br>
+Marp Themes was created with beauty and simplicity as its main concerns, while taking functionality into account.
+Back in 2021, when the first plato.css theme was ready, I decided to share it here on Github.
-I sincerely hope you like it and that it's as useful to as many users as it was to me. <br><br>
+I sincerely hope you like it and that it comes to be as useful to as many users as it has been to me. <br><br>

-More styles will be released soon. <br> Stay tuned for more `Marpstyle Themes`!
+More styles will be released soon.
+Stay tuned for more `Marpstyle Themes`!